Euro zone stays on growth road, hitting occasional bump

-LONDON Evidence built on Friday that the sturdy improvement in euro zone economic growth touted by the European Central Bank is in place -- albeit with some wobbles.
+LONDON (Reuters) - Evidence built on Friday that the sturdy improvement in euro zone economic growth touted by the European Central Bank is in place -- albeit with some wobbles.

 Cruising speed, not acceleration, Morgan Stanley economists said.